thecapacity/cleansweep/README.md

 $ flask run
 ```

+### Approach:
+    Recursively scan a directory subdirectories that do not start with `.*` and
+        capture `sha1` hash for files that are `> 0` in size and not hidden (i.e. don't start with `.*`)

+    "Bless" a directory, associated subdirectories and files become references for future scans.

 ### Commands:
 ```
   db-ls-dirs   List dirs in the database. db-ls-files  List files in the database. drop-db      Drop the database file, if it exists. init-db      Clear the existing data and create new tables.

+  bless-dir    Recursively scan a directory and subdirs and add all files as 'blessed'.
 ```